 • Each spouse’s contributions to the family household; and

 • Whether one spouse was unfaithful to the other.

 A court awarding spousal maintenance is limited in the amount it requires a spouse to pay.
 Typically, the maximum monthly payments equal the lesser of $5,000 per month or 20 percent of the paying spouse’s average monthly gross income.

 If you see divorce on the horizon and are concerned about how spousal maintenance may play into the process, reach out to the Law Office of Jason Wright for immediate assistance.
 Attorney Jason Wright is a skilled Austin divorce lawyer with extensive experience handling some of the most complex and contested divorces, including those involving requests for spousal maintenance.
 He takes a practical approach to every case he handles, attempting to resolve as many issues as possible through agreement to decrease the stress and anxiety that often comes along with going through a divorce.
 However, as an experienced litigator, Attorney Jason Wright is prepared to aggressively advocate on your behalf when your spouse is unwilling to come to a fair agreement.
-To learn more and to schedule a free consultation, call 512-884-1221 today.
+To learn more and to schedule a confidential consultation, call 512-884-1221 today.
 You can also reach us through our online contact form.